 For sellable items, schedule a yard, garage or tag sale for multiple days during a great weather period.
 You also can pursue the online route by using eBay, Facebook Marketplace or Craigslist.
 Friends and family easily can access Facebook posts advertising your purchasable possessions.
 Make the most of your online ads by using captivating photos and detailed descriptions.
 Offer to mail items or offer in-person pickup.

 Items that hold appeal as donations include books, coats, useable electronics, blankets, clothing, furniture, office equipment and kitchen appliances.
 Since these donations are tax-deductible, make sure to obtain receipts if giving to such charitable organizations as Goodwill or Salvation Army.

 National Van Lines is dedicated to making your long-distance moving experience easier.
-As a national moving company, we’ve been helping families move memories for nearly 90 years.
+As a national moving company, we’ve been helping families move memories for over 90 years.
 Contact us online or call 877-590-2810 for answers to your moving questions plus a free quote.